assemblysoft/AssemblySoft.WonkaBuild/README.md

 ### Coded Build Tasks
 For more complex scenarios that require existing or new executable binaries to be run, custom build tasks can be created.
 This enables proprietory tasks to live in your own source code repository and strung together as part of the definition via reflection.
 This makes it a simple process to string together binaries and scripts as part of a managed flow with very little effort.
+It also enables de-coupling of development as tasks can be developed separately, by different teams, with a degree of confidence as communication is handles by a simple API that all tasks adhere to.